Oil3/Webm-QuickLook-Plug-In/README.md

 An extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Spotlight previews like any other movies.

+Choice of "autoplay" and "no-autoplay(fixed)", distinct versions to avoid hacky-workarounds.

+It's always possible to click to play/pause,  and when previewed the right-click context menu has play/pause option as  well.

 To install, launch "Webm Quicklook.app" once, seeing the sample video indicates success.
 You can close the app.